German trawler V 202 Hermann Bösch: History

 Hermann Bösch was built as yard number 592 by Deschimag, Wesermünde.
 She was launched in October 1937 and completed on 24 November.
 She was built for C. C. H. Bösch.
 She was completed by Deschimag Seebeck, Wesermünde.
 Her port of registry was Bremerhaven.
 The Code Letters DOTK and fishing boat registration BX 261 were allocated.

 On 30 September 1939, Hermann Bösch was requisitioned by the Kriegsmarine and commissioned as the Vorpostenboot V 205 Hermann Bösch.
 She was redesignated V 202 Hermann Bösch on 20 October.
+On 9 September 1941, she assisted V 208 R. Walther Darré in rescued the crew of the cargo ship Trifels, which had been torpedoed and sunk off Boulogne, Pas-de-Calais, France by the Motor Torpedo Boat MTB 54.
 On 28 July 1942, she was shelled and sunk in the English Channel off La Hague, Manche, France by HMS Calpe, HMS Cottesmore, and two motor gun boats.
 Her captain survived, but 34 crew were killed.
 Vorpostenboot V 203 Carl Röver was damaged beyond repair in the same engagement.